The teaching assignment

 Last week I was asked by Ebami Tom to co-host a sewing workshop at “Made in 4 Havens”, a maker space, located in the harbor area of Rotterdam West.
 Our assignment was to implement several skills and techniques on different levels for a small group of women.
-Most of them had little sewing experience, but we needed to challenge the ones with more skills.
+Most of them had little sewing experience, but we needed to challenge teaching the ones with more skills.

 Made in 4 Havens

 At the studio here at Made in 4 Havens, production of fashion items are made by local women for several clients already.

-We could implement all these requirements, by sewing a cotton tote bag with volume and pockets.
+We could implement all these requirements, by teaching them how to sew a cotton tote bag with volume and pockets.
 Since I am a bag designer, I showed them a couple of bag designs that illustrated the different orders and difficulties.
 The students could choose to make one with a loose hanging inner pocket or a volume pocket on the front.
 They also had to make an application on it.

 Kim and I gave instructions on how to use the industrial sewing machines and the lockers.
 The first step was to make a square test cloth on these machines.
 During class, we attended the students personally, guided them through the whole process of design and executing at the different stages of making a tote bag.

-Eventually, all the students had used the different skills at their level and made a personalized tote bag.
+Eventually, all the students had used different skills at their level and made a personalized tote bag.

 Kim van Eijnatten is a fashion specialist that, apart from teaching how to sew, keeps her footprint small by selling rare second-hand finds at “Nonsens Vintage.”

 Ebami visited my studio in Heijplaat a couple of years ago in search for Rotterdam Designers, and later on, I attended the Design Market at Made in 4 Havens.

-We were all excited about working together and hope this trial will result in a future series sewing lessons.
+We were all excited about working together and hope this trial will result in a future series of sewing lessons.